applimade/applimade.com/content/posts/applimade-circa-2022.md

 +++
-title = "Hello World"
+title = "Applimade circa 2022"
 date = "2022-03-30T00:53:04-07:00"
 author = "Applimade"
 authorTwitter = "applimade" #do not include @ cover = ""
 tags = ["", ""]
 keywords = ["", ""]
-description = "Hello world this is applimade" showFullContent = false readingTime = false hideComments = false
+description = "Announcing Applimade apps made for you!
+With a mission to build applications to make your life and business better." showFullContent = false readingTime = false hideComments = false